sgreenholtz/WikiRaceAssistant/README.md

 # WikiRaceAssistant

 ## Problem Statement
-Wiki racing is a popular game that consists of moving from one page to another only using links on the page.
-It is difficult to find all the links on the page, as they are surrounded by other text.
+Wiki Racing is a popular game that consists of moving from one specific wikipedia page to another specific page by only using links on the wikipedia pages.
+The problem is that it is difficult to find all the links on the page, as they are surrounded by other useless text.

 ## Project Objectives
-To make a service that takes a wikipedia url and returns all the links on the page to make wiki racing easier.
+To make a service that takes a wikipedia url and returns only the links from the page to make Wiki Racing easier.

 ## User Guide
 All API access is through "http://localhost:8080/links/".
 To search for links on a Wikipedia page, add the last of the part of the Wikipedia URL to the end of the API URL.
 The API returns a list of links in JSON format.
 See the example below.